echebbi/echebbi/README.md

 - **Model-driven engineering**: Eclipse EMF, Xtext, Gemoc
 - **Tooling**: Git, Docker, Maven

-I have also spent several years developing a game with a friend using Unreal Engine 4/5, gaining experience in C++ game development and project management.
+I am also creating a game with a friend using Unreal Engine 4/5, gaining experience in C++ game development and project management.